maksimhn/cli-08-assessment/challenge.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

 <!-- Answer Starts Here -->
+absolute, because it starts with '/'
 <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

 <!-- Answer Starts Here -->
+since we want it remain hosted on some external source we'd rather use the absolute path to refer to it
 <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

 <!-- Answer Starts Here -->
+relative would be better in this case because we can move this project around without the fear of breaking it
 <!-- Answer Ends Here -->

 <hr>